Many mommas come upon the Charlotte Mason method at a pivotal time in their children’s growing-up – the time when “school” begins.

-One key I believe is important for successful outdoor time is for mom to stay out of it as much as possible.
+One key that I believe is important for successful outdoor time is for mom to stay out of it as much as possible.
 Be nearby and available, but allow children to explore and discover.
 Let them make messes and get dirty.
 Let them work out social issues on their own.

 You can certainly offer ideas to encourage productive playtime, but let your children take the lead when they will.

 Formal Learning Can Take Place Outdoors and Seem Like Play